David A. Kenny

 Each changes by a constant amount, regardless of the df change.

 Larger values reward parsimony and smaller values reward complexity.
-For A&M, the BIC rewards parsimony most, and the CFI (after the Bentler and Bonett), the least.
+The BIC rewards parsimony most, and the CFI (after the Bentler and Bonett), the least.
 The SABIC is comparable to the RMSEA and the TLI.

 Bentler-Bonett fails to adjust for sample size: models with larger sample sizes have smaller values.
 The TLI and CFI do not vary much with sample size.
 However, these measures are less variable with larger sample sizes.